GDD-Minor-GTV3A/The-Herd/Assets/Team 3/README.txt

 The SnowEffect Prefab is updated, hopefully just merging branches will update the already placed VFX with the new version of the Snow.

 Fog:
-There is a FogEffect Prefab that needs to be attatched to the Player as a child.
+There is a FogEffect Prefab that needs to be attached to the Player as a child.

 PostProcessing:
 There is a Global Volume Prefab that needs to be added in the Hierarchy of the level.
 Make sure to enable PostProcessing in the Inspector of the Main Camera.